wp-plugins/wp-old-post-date-remover/readme.txt

 == Description ==

-Downloaded more than 4,000 times (with no unresolved support tickets!), the WP Old Post Date Remover removes the distractingly old date from otherwise perfectly good evergreen content on your WordPress blog.
+WP Old Post Date Remover removes the distractingly old date from otherwise perfectly good evergreen content on your WordPress blog.

+This plugin does not deal with the date on SERPs or archive pages.
+Single posts only.

 You spent the time creating great content, and now readers and potential customers are getting sidetracked by the fact that it's 13 months old.